-Do you already have your bachelor’s degree?View the instructions for Post-Bachelor's admission here
+Do you already have your bachelor’s degree?

-Are you a transfer student?View the instructions for Transfer Student admission here
+View the instructions for Transfer Student admission here

-Post-Bachelor’s Route to Initial Teacher CertificationThe Post-Bachelor’s route to initial teacher certification is available for individuals who decide to pursue teaching after they have earned a bachelor’s degree.
-Ideally, an applicant will have earned a degree in a subject that is “teachable,” or will have completed a substantial portion of the coursework required for one or more of the teaching majors and minors offered at MSU.
-Individuals with degrees in non-teachable subjects can earn teacher certification, but it will require more coursework.
+The post-bachelor’s route to initial teacher certification is available for individuals who decide to pursue teaching after they have earned a bachelor’s degree.
+Ideally, an applicant will have earned a degree in a subject that is “teachable,” or will have completed a substantial portion of the coursework required for one or more of the teaching majors offered at MSU.
+Individuals with degrees in non-teachable subjects can earn teacher certification, but it requires additional coursework and more time to complete.

-Secondary-Level CertificationApplicants interested in pursuing secondary certification must complete requirements for one approved secondary teaching major.
+Applicants interested in pursuing secondary certification must complete requirements for a secondary teaching major.
 Please see requirements for the secondary teaching majors and minors offered at MSU.
-Previous coursework is evaluated relative to the standards and, to the extent possible, used to satisfy requirements; additional coursework in the content areas may be required.
-Remaining disciplinary coursework is combined with a series of five Teacher Education courses (21 credits), at least two of which involve classroom field placements.
-Students who meet coursework, examination and all other requirements are eligible to progress to the internship year (see Progression to the Internship below).
+Previous coursework is evaluated relative to State of Michigan standards and, to the extent possible, used to satisfy requirements; additional coursework in the content areas may be required.
+Remaining disciplinary coursework is combined with a series of Teacher Education courses, at least three of which involve classroom field placements.
+Students who meet coursework, examination, and all other requirements are eligible to progress to the internship year (see Progression to the Internship below).

 A major in Special Education is another elementary certification option.
 Students who major in Special Education complete the full elementary program as well as the coursework and experiences required to add a K-12 endorsement in Learning Disabilities.
-Admission as a Special Education major requires pre-admission experience with children who have special needs.
-Students who meet coursework, examination and all other requirements are eligible to progress to the internship year (see below).
+Admission as a Special Education major requires pre-admission experience with children/youth who have special needs.
+Students who meet coursework, examination, and all other requirements are eligible to progress to the internship year (see below).